-In 2013, a record 2,999 Americans chose to renounce US citizenship, and 2014 looks to be no different.
-Based on the numbers from the first three quarters, the 2014 number will grow even larger.
+In 2019, a list of 2,071 Americans chose to renounce U.S. citizenship, and 2020 looks to be no different.
+Based on the numbers from the first two quarters, the 2020 number will grow could more than quadruple.
+A staggering 5,313 Americans have already surrendered citizenship this year.

 Known formally as renunciation of citizenship, it is the act of voluntarily giving up citizenship in a country.
 Citizens of a country may renounce citizenship as a way of expressing philosophical differences, avoiding mandatory military service, becoming asylees or avoiding obligations of tax laws.
 There are a variety of reasons.

-The US government does not release information on why individual Americans renounce US citizenship.
-So it is impossible to say exactly why there has been a growing trend in renunciations.
+The U.S. government does not release information on why individual Americans renounce U.S. citizenship.
+Thus, it is impossible to say exactly why there has been a growing trend in renunciations.
 However, the consensus agrees that people appear to be avoiding taxes and penalties.
+But the Trump presidency has given expatriation a boost.

-Critics consider US global income tax compliance and disclosure laws to be exorbitant and oppressive.
+Critics of American tax law consider U.S. global income tax compliance and disclosure laws to be exorbitant and oppressive.
 U.S. persons living abroad are most severely impacted by these laws.
-In addition to paying tax in the country where they live, they must also pay a US income tax.
+In addition to paying tax in the country where they live, they must also pay a U.S. income tax.

 So in many cases individuals are driven to renounce US citizenship not because of taxes but because of the costly tax bureaucracy.